mattbekh/frens-app/README.md

 ## Unit 1 - HTML CSS JS

-When it comes to Web Applications, having HTML CSS AND JS in your project is essential because everything is built upon these (other than the unlikely event that you're using Silverlight or JavaFX).
-Although we used styled components instead of the standard CSS sheets, our knowledge of CSS has allowed us to create an appealing UI without the use of stock frameworks like Material-UI.
+When it comes to Web Applications, having HTML CSS and JS in your project is essential because everything is built upon these (other than the unlikely event that you're using Silverlight or JavaFX).
+We used JSX to be able to write HTML inside our React components, both our front and back ends consist of a lot of Javascript and although we used styled components instead of the standard CSS sheets, our knowledge of CSS has allowed us to create an appealing UI without the use of stock frameworks like Material-UI.
 There are benefits to using styled components over CSS sheets, like code cleanliness, dynamic styling and of course themes which we used to create our Dark Mode.
 Having themes opens up a world of opportunity for the user to customize their own identity on the app, along with the obvious benefit to working in a team and having clean code our choice of using styled-components enhances user experience.
+As a small bonus we also used a combination of CSS animations & GSAP animations to make the website feel more alive and appealing.

 ## Unit 2 - React (Redux)